VuKe77/Wave-Detector/README.md

 pip install -r requirements.txt
 ```

-🚀 Usage
+## 🚀 Usage

-Prepare or place your input video/images (in Wave_data/ or similarly).
-Ensure YOLO model and weights are correctly configured/loaded.
 Run the HandDetection.py
 Output will indicate when a wave gesture is detected (via console and overlay on video frames).
+Detection is performed ONLINE!
+(Could be adjusted to do offline detection)

-🧠 How It Works
+## 🧠 How It Works

 The YOLO model detects bounding boxes around hands.
 Then a pattern recognition component together with CSRT and SORT algorithms determines whether the detected hand(s) is doing a wave.